Here is an overview of our current recommended SOLIDWORKS 2019 hardware. Please browse through this FAQ for more specific information.

 The NVIDIA Quadro, AMD FirePro or AMD Radeon Pro WX series are certified graphics cards for SOLIDWORKS.
 A graphics card with hardware OpenGL acceleration will provide superior performance and stability, especially in 3D model viewing (refresh, rotate, zoom, pan).

-- The NVIDIA Quadro P, GP and GV series are the latest to be released.
-RTX series will be released soon but no certified SOLIDWORKS driver as of October 2018.
+- The NVIDIA Quadro P, GP, GV and RTX series are the latest to be released

 - The AMD Radeon Pro WX series are the latest versions

-While a high-end graphics card sounds like it will give much better performance, the amount of money involved won’t see a dramatic boost.
-It would be better suited to use a low to mid-range graphics card and spend more on the CPU and SSD drives.
-The low-end graphics cards of the Quadro P series and Radeon Pro WX series may provide sufficient performance for most models, though increasing model complexity and larger assemblies could require more processing power.
+Depending on budget constraints, it would be better suited to use a low to mid-range graphics card and spend more on the CPU and SSD drives.
+The low-end of the Quadro P/RTX series and Radeon Pro WX series may provide sufficient performance for your models, though increasing model complexity and very large assemblies could require more processing power.
+If your models rotate/zoom in a reasonable timeframe, upgrading to a higher series of card won’t seem much different.

 A list of certified graphics cards and the associated certified driver can be found on the SOLIDWORKS Graphics Card Drivers webpage.